Streamlinelv/cartbounty/readme.txt

 1. The quick solution is to simply disable ghost carts from being saved by CartBounty.
 You can do this in the CartBounty Settings tab.
 As easy as this solution is, it only deals with consequences and does not stop these harmful bots from visiting your store, continuously searching for new vulnerabilities and slowing down your shop
 1. A better solution would be to install a WordPress plugin that helps to prevent bots from visiting your store.
 You could try out a couple of different plugins, but this might be a good starting point: [Blackhole for Bad Bots](https://wordpress.org/plugins/blackhole-bad-bots).
 This way you will block harmful bots from wandering around your store and keep ghost carts enabled to see what your customers are shopping for
 1. If you would not like to install a new plugin and you have a developer who is able to help, you could try this solution.
 At first you will have to find your server access logs and find which of these entries have been left by bots.
 After that you can use .htaccess file to block these bots from further visits.
-Here is a good article [Block bad bots](https://perishablepress.com/block-bad-bots) which will provide in depth steps on doing this
+Here is a good article on [how to block bad bots](https://www.seoblog.com/block-bots-spiders-htaccess) which will provide more about this topic

 = WooCommerce order "Failed", but no abandoned cart saved? =